 Once we face ourselves in truth, we’ll be able to tune into our underlying divinity.
 It’s in there, we just have to uncover it.
 In deep meditation, we’ll be able to shower love on all aspects of our being: every organ that we neglect, every attitude—no matter how distorted.

 We’ll see how the prison walls of self-hate were suffocating us.
 We’ll be able to find a way out.
-We’ll search with our eyes wide open, something humans haven’t been able to do until recently.
+For we’ll search with our eyes wide open, something humans haven’t been able to do until recently.
 But be forwarned: our ability to search for enlightenment consciously is going to bring self-hate front and center.
 At first, this may surprise us—we may not have known that was in there.
 It may also escape us that we’re now poised to do something about it.

 It’s easy to get confused here and think it’s the effort of walking a conscious spiritual path that is creating this growing self-hate.
 Of course, it’s not really growing—it’s our awareness of it that is growing.
 But if we’re still stuck behind those prison walls, it may seem like it’s getting bigger.
 This can trigger a backlash against embarking on such a path.